2019 Premier Volleyball League season

 The 2019 Premier Volleyball League (PVL) season was the third season of the Premier Volleyball League that started on May 26, 2019 at the Filoil Flying V Center in San Juan.

-All-Star game
+All-Star Game

+During the preseason, the league hosted its third all-star game on February 2, 2019.
+Like the 2017 All-Star Game, the event was held at Filoil Flying V Centre in San Juan.

 Alyssa Valdez and Myla Pablo headed the two teams, blue and red, respectively.
 The all-star game was staged to generate funds for the benefit of the Help Educate and Rear Orphans (Hero) Foundation.
+Collegiate players who play in the University Athletic Association of the Philippines (UAAP) sat out of the event due to it being held near the opening of UAAP Season 81.